How do you load a paint brush

 How do you load a paint brush?
-To its full capacity I hope, and not like this.
+To its full capacity.
+This is an update from 2014.

 Best brush when loaded properly

 To judge whether a brush is any good or not, it is only right to use it as designed.

 The above picture of the Picasso shows that it has just been dunked from new into acrylic paint.
 If you removed the excess paint on the edge of the tin and started painting, you would be using it at about 1/3 of its painting capacity, or maybe even less.

 How a paint brush works

 The Picasso, for instance, is designed with a reservoir in the middle of the brush.
 When fully charged this reservoir serves paint to the tips of the bristles.
 The harder you push or press down, the more paint is pushed from the reservoir to the tips.
 The longer you can get paint out the stock, the longer a line you can strike.
 So you need to fill the reservoir.
 But if your brush’s reservoir is half empty, you have only charged half your brush and you will curse the shining reviews.
 At half full, you won’t know exactly what the brush is capable of doing.